edwios/sensortagr40/README.md

-# SensorTag R40
+# SensorTag R40 and Basic Sensor
-Firmware for the new SensorTag R40 from Infor-link.
+Firmware for the new SensorTag R40 and Basic Sensor from Infor-link.
+2018-06-08: Adopted to SDK15.0

-This board is based on nRF52832 and has 1 RGB LED, two buttons, 3 sensors (BMP280, BMI160, AP3216C) and on-board flash.
+Both boards are based on nRF52832 and has 1 RGB LED.
+The Basic Sensor has two buttons and one BME280 THP sensor.
+The SensorTag R40 has one button and 3 sensors (BMP280, BMI160, AP3216C) as well as on-board flash.

 The LOG is by default disable.
 Re-enable by setting `NRF_LOG_ENABLED` to 1 in `app_config.h`